DIY Masonry-Style Image Gallery

 Now for the fun part: making a robot do all the math, image resizing, and directory setup so we don’t have to.
 Let’s even have it output a ready-to-use HTML file.
 This section assumes a basic understanding of running scripts, and a Mac or Unix/Linux system.
 This probably won’t work on Windows.

 We’ll work with Example Project 3, which right now is just four images.
-Using pigg.pl, we’ll transform those four images into a gallery without any math or manual file creation.
+Using pigg.pl (Perl) or pigg.rb (Ruby), we’ll transform those four images into a gallery without any math or manual file creation.
 This automation script is the reason you’re here, and the first step in this process featuring any work I’ve actually done myself and not just copied from others.
 Let’s walk through configuration and setup.

-Install Perl dependencies.
-This assumes you have CPAN setup locally or on the server where you’ll run this script.
+If using the Perl script, and assuming you have CPAN setup locally or on the server where you’ll run this script, install these libraries:

 If you get an error regarding libpng and/or ligjpeg, you may need to install those explicitly: